 We report here a variety of experiments on hyperparameter transfer in residual networks.
-We begin with a basic modification of equation 1 by replacing fully connected layers with convolutional layers (Fig. 1, C.9, C.2 and C.1).
-We also experiment with a practical ResNet (in figures 2, C.4, C.5) (see Appendix B.2).
-Finally, we also perform selected experiments on Vision Transformers [14] (Figure 3).
+We begin with a basic modification of equation 1 by replacing fully connected layers with convolutional layers.
+Apart from the proposed $1/\sqrt{L}$ scaling, notice that this convolutional residual model is similar to widely adopted implementations of ResNets (He et al., 2016), with the main difference being the absence of normalization layers, and a single convolution operator per residual block (details in Appendix A).
+We use this residual convolutional architecture in figures 1, 4, B.2 and B.1.
+We also experiment with a practical ResNet (in figures 2, B.4, B.6), which has two convolutional layers per block, and normalization layers (see Appendix A.2).
+Finally, we also perform selected experiments on Vision Transformers (Dosovitskiy et al., 2020), to demonstrate the broad applicability of our theoretical insights (Figure 3).
 Below we list the the main takeaways from our experiments.

 μ P does not Transfer at Large Depths.
 While μ P exhibits transfer over network widths, it does not immediately give transfer over network depths.
 In Figure 1(a), we show the train loss after 20 epochs on CIFAR-10.
-Notice how the network transfers over widths but not depths for μ P. For completeness, in Fig. C.2 we show that also SP does not transfer.
+Notice how the network transfers over widths but not depths for μP .
+For completeness, in Fig. B.2 we show that also SP does not transfer.